What is buildings insurance?

 We can’t give you a direct answer to this question as it all depends on your living arrangements and what you think you need.
 If you buy both buildings and contents insurance you have cover that protects your home and your belongings.

 The table below shows what our buildings and contents cover includes.
-Don’t forget with esure you can buy both policies together at a discount.
 Please refer to our policy document for more information.

 |Buildings sum insured

 |Unlimited buildings cover - even if you need to rebuild your whole house, we'll cover it.

 |Up to £1,000 cover if your keys are lost or stolen, you'll be covered for the cost of replacing them and installing locks on any external doors.